Ujjay-99/News-App/README.md

 ### News-App
-#How to run
+# Steps to run
-Run “npm install” to install all node module and dependencies Run “ionic serve”, it will automatically open your default browser and opens localhost:8100 Now your app is Running
+<br>Run “npm install” to install all node module and dependencies <br>
+Run “ionic serve”, it will automatically open your default browser and opens localhost:8100 Now your app is Running